Ownership defines what entity can own an Amazon S3 or Azure Blob storage repository at a time.

 - Step 1.
 Taking ownership of a repository.

-Reclaiming ownership of a repository occurs every time a client adds Amazon S3 object storage as an external repository to the Veeam Backup & Replication console.
+Reclaiming ownership of a repository occurs every time a client adds object storage as an external repository to the Veeam Backup & Replication console.

 - Step 2.
 Taking ownership of backup files in the repository.

-Becoming an owner of backup files in Amazon S3 object storage is only possible after N2WS Backup & Recovery launches the backup job session which is referring to backups you are trying to take ownership of (i.e. backup files that are located in the repository you have added at the step one).
+Becoming an owner of backup files in object storage is only possible after Veeam Backup for AWS or Veeam Backup for Microsoft Azure launches the backup job session which is referring to backups you are trying to take ownership of (i.e. backup files that are located in the repository you have added at the step one).

-During its session, N2WS Backup & Recovery verifies the owner of a repository and If it finds out that the owner has been changed, it changes the owner of each backup file in that repository by creating a new checkpoint that refers to a new rightful owner.
+During its session, Veeam Backup for AWS or Veeam Backup for Microsoft Azure verifies the owner of a repository and if it finds out that the owner has been changed, it changes the owner of each backup file in that repository by creating a new checkpoint that refers to a new rightful owner.
 Such a checkpoint will be used during subsequent sessions of a backup job to repeat owner verification.

-It is possible, however, that after you add an external repository, N2WS Backup & Recovery never launches the associated backup job again.
+It is possible, however, that after you add an external repository, you never launch the associated backup job again.
 In such a scenario, Veeam Backup & Replication will not be able to manage retention policies, but you will still be able to restore external repository data, remove backups from external repositories and perform backup copy.

 Taking Ownership by Another Veeam Backup & Replication Client